Image caption appears here

 In short, yes.
 Shopify is fantastic for SEO.
 The main reasons it’s great for generating organic traffic from search engines are that Shopify makes it easy to:

-• Create301 redirects, moving traffic from one defunct URL to another without diminishing search rankings.
+- Create 301 redirects, moving traffic from one defunct URL to another without diminishing search rankings.

-• Simplify your navigation with Shopify’s smart architecture for a betterUser Interface (UI)
+- Simplify your navigation with Shopify’s smart architecture for a better User Interface (UI)

-• Enjoy the benefits of a vast array ofSEO apps from the absolutelymassive Shopify App Store - many of which are completely free (I list some great options at the end of this post)
+- Take advantage of Shopify’s mobile-friendly design(Google prioritizes the mobile version of your store)Enjoy the benefits of a vast array of Shopify apps from the absolutely massive Shopify App Store that help with SEO - many of which are completely free (I list some great options at the end of this post).
+If you don’t find any you like, you can always take advantage of our customizedShopify app development services, too.

-The next step is understanding how to take advantage of this potential to bring your eCommerce store as much organic traffic as possible.
+The next step is understanding HOW to take advantage of this potential to bring your eCommerce store as much organic traffic as possible.

 1. Connect Your Shopify Site to Google Analytics and Bing Webmaster Tools

-Regardless of the platform you’re using, if you’re serious about SEO, you should registeryour site with Google Search Console andBing Webmaster Tools.Doing so confirms for both of these major search engines that your website exists and helps ensure that it gets crawled.
+Regardless of the platform you’re using, if you’re serious about SEO, you need to register your store withGoogle Search Console andBing Webmaster Tools.
+Doing so confirms for both of these major search engines that your website exists and helps ensure that it gets crawled.

 Just be sure to register all versions of your domain:

-• Both the www and non-www (i.e.www.IWDAgency.com and IWDAgency.com)
+· Both the www and non-www (i.e.www.IWDAgency.com and IWDAgency.com)

-• Both the secure and non-secure (i.e. http:// and https:// versions)
+· Both the secure and non-secure (i.e. http:// and https:// versions)

-Adding a site to Google Search Console
+Adding a store to Google Search Console

-Adding a site to Bing Webmaster Tools
+Adding a store to Bing Webmaster Tools

 Submit Your Sitemap to Google and Bing, Too